 - All pupils must attend school; 100% attendance is the expectation.
 When a pupil is absent or late, the reason must be communicated to the College by 0930 on the first day via text or e-mail.
 When a pupil needs to leave during the day this must be covered by an explanatory letter.

-- Girls must not wear jewellery except one very small stud in each ear lobe.
-Make-up is not permitted including nail varnish or false nails.
-Boys must not wear jewellery or make-up of any kind.
+- Pupils must not wear jewellery, with the exception of girls who may wear one very small stud in eachear lobe.
+Make-up is not permitted, including nail varnish or false nails.
+Nails must be kept short; as aguideline nails should not be seen from the underside of the finger.

-- Boys’ hair must be, tidy and free of all styling agents.
-Hair must be off the face and of a conventional style and colour.
+- Pupils’ hair must be tidy and free of all styling agents.
+Hair must be off the face and of a conventional style and one natural colour.
 There should be no dramatic difference in length between the sides and top.
-Hair should be above the collar and not less than a grade 3 cut.
-Boys must be clean shaven.
-Girls’ hair must be of a conventional style and one natural colour, free of all styling agents and off the face.
 Hair extensions are not allowed.
-There should be no dramatic differences in length.
+Boys must be clean shaven; their hair should be above the collar and not less than a grade 2 cut.

 - Pupils must not smoke, or carry matches, lighters, tobacco, e-cigarettes, alcohol or any other illegal substance.
 Pupils must not carry knives, fireworks, aerosols, or any articles which, in the opinion of the Principal, constitute a danger to others.